We offer three types of research degrees:

-We have more than 40 PhD students pursuing cutting-edge research, and undertaking advanced training, in the areas of new political communication; elections, public opinion and parties; comparative politics; politics of Africa, Asia and the Middle East; international relations; political theory; and philosophy.
+We have more than 40 PhD students pursuing cutting-edge research, and undertaking advanced training, in the areas of new political communication; elections, public opinion and parties; comparative politics; politics of Africa, Asia and the Middle East; international relations; and political theory.

 Royal Holloway is ranked 9th in the UK for international outlook in the Times Higher World Rankings.
 The academics in the Department come from 10 different countries and our students represent countries from across the globe.
 Overseas students play a vital role in ensuring that our department benefits from a diversity of experience and skills.

 Our research training

 Through dedicated programmes in the department, and at college level, we offer our postgraduate research students relevant and timely training in research-specific and transferable skills.